polterguy/micro/help-files/Micro/17 - Extension widgets - Pie Chart.md

           Thomas:125
 ```

-The pie chart widget is rendered roughly the same way as a div element, and allows for floating, putting
+The pie chart widget is rendered as a div element, with an _"svg"_ element for your pie, and a _"ul"_
-it inside of a grid column to make it responsively rendered, etc. It is created entirely with
-CSS and SVG elements, making it easily styled.
-This also implies that the chart consumes very low
-amounts of bandwidth.

-Its default colors can be overridden in for instance a skin file, by changing the CSS variables `--color1`
-through `--color2`, in for instance your `.micro-widgets-chart-pie` CSS selector.
+element for your legend, making.

 ### Modifying your legend

-A legend is by default rendered for your pie chart, and its width is 30% of the chart's available width.
+A legend is by default rendered for your pie chart, and its width is 40% of the chart's available width.
 If
 you need a larger legend, you can override the legend's size, by for instance adding a **[style]** argument
-to your chart - At which point you should probably also change the width of each of your slices, to make
+to your **[legend]** argument - At which point you should probably also change the width of each of your
-sure your chart as a whole is rendered correctly.
+slices, by adding a **[pie]** argument, changing your pie's width.
 Below is an example.

 ```hyperlambda-snippet
 /*